 ENVI tools are available directly within the ArcToolbox™, letting you easily add analysis capabilities to your new and existing GIS models and applications.
 ENVI image analysis tools are easy to learn and use, so you can create maps and other geospatial products for better and more informed decisions about habitat, conservation and more.

 ENVI for ArcGIS® Server delivers advanced ENVI image analysis tools to the ArcGIS Server environment so users across the enterprise can effectively add information from imagery to their GIS.
 Results from ENVI can also be sent to a geodatabase, or pushed directly into ArcMap™ for further vector analysis or integration into workloads.

 It is more important than ever to understand how to effectively utilize and preserve our natural resources.
-With ENVI products you get scientifically accurate results by easily analyzing wide area imagery, time series data, LiDAR, SAR, and many more other formats in support of you studies.
+With ENVI products you get scientifically accurate results by easily analyzing wide area imagery, time series data, LiDAR, SAR, and many other formats in support of your studies.
 And now, researchers and scientists can easily collaborate across your organization for consistent results regardless of their location with ENVI Services Engine.

 Read the whitepaper to learn how you can get scientifically accurate results with ENVI image analysis in the Cloud